-Approval of the shareholders is required in respect of the proposals to increase in the number of Common Shares reserved for issuance pursuant to the Plan and to amend the amending provision of the Plan.
+Approval of the shareholders is required in respect of the proposal to increase the number of Common Shares reserved for issuance pursuant to the Directors Stock Plan.
 The resolution to approve these amendments requires the approval of a majority of the votes cast by shareholders who vote in respect of this resolution.